 The Oriental Orthodox Churches are those descended from those that rejected the Council of Chalcedon in 451.
 Despite the similar name, they are therefore a different branch of Christianity from the Eastern Orthodox (see above).
 There are an estimated 62 million Oriental Orthodox Christians, worldwide.[329][330][331]

 A sixth group is composed by NontrinitarianRestorationists.
-These groups are quite distinct from orthodox Trinitarian restorationist groups such as the Disciples of Christ, despite some shared history.
+These groups are predominantly unitarian and are quite distinct from orthodox Trinitarian restorationist groups such as the Disciples of Christ, despite some shared history.

 Unitarian Universalist Association – 0.1 million[362] Note: Unitarian Universalism developed out of Christian traditions but no longer identifies as a Christian denomination.